 When Portage resident Eileen Hyatt noticed that few people were aware of the Portage Dog Park, which is located at Woodland Park, she decided to take action.
-Hyatt, who is this week’s Portage Life That Matters, started a Facebook page along with Scott Sanders and Ashley Madsen in order to draw attention to the Portage Dog Park and communicate with other dog owners who utilize the park.
+Hyatt, who is this week’s Portage Life in the Spotlight, started a Facebook page along with Scott Sanders and Ashley Madsen in order to draw attention to the Portage Dog Park and communicate with other dog owners who utilize the park.

 “Facebook is a great way of reaching out to the community and a lot of people found out about the dog park that way,” Hyatt said.
 “We like to keep things updated, like if there’s a dog fight, or if we want to do an event or even any events within Porter County we post on the page.”